Counseling and Psychological Services

 Supervision: Interns will provide one hour of individual psychotherapy supervision to a pre-doctoral practicum student over the course of the spring semester.
 Additionally, interns may choose to complete an optional summer rotation providing psychotherapy supervision to pre-doctoral practicum students in the Ainsworth Clinic; a training clinic housed in the UVa Psychology Department.
 Each intern choosing the supervision rotation will supervise 1-2 cases of the practicum student’s case load for a three month period.

-Assessment: Interns may choose to complete an optional 4 hour rotation conducting assessments in the Learning Needs and Evaluation Center (LNEC).
+Assessment: Interns may choose to complete an optional 4 hour rotation conducting assessments in the Student Disability Access Center (SDAC).
 Such assessments include both cognitive and personality testing.
 The nature of the testing is determined by the referral question and may include selected tests or a full test battery.
-During the LNEC rotation interns develop facility in administering and interpreting the Personality Assessment Inventory (PAI), WAIS-III, Kaufman Brief Intelligence Test, WRAT-III, Wechsler Memory Scale-III, Woodcock-Johnson Achievement Tests, and other measures of cognitive, academic, and emotional functioning.
-One hour of assessment supervision from a staff psychologist in the LNEC is included in the above noted time commitment.
+During the SDAC rotation interns develop facility in administering and interpreting the Personality Assessment Inventory (PAI), WAIS-III, Kaufman Brief Intelligence Test, WRAT-III, Wechsler Memory Scale-III, Woodcock-Johnson Achievement Tests, and other measures of cognitive, academic, and emotional functioning.
+One hour of assessment supervision from a staff psychologist in the SDAC is included in the above noted time commitment.